harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/create-service-now-tickets-in-cd-stages.md

 </details>

+Harness supports two use cases, and you should have sufficient permissions for each use case:
-You should have sufficient permissions on the custom table, such as basic create, read, and update permissions.
+- **Standard use case**: you should have sufficient permissions on the custom table, such as basic create, read, and update permissions.
 Also, you should have any additional permissions requireed to update specific fields within that custom table, if required.

-When using the normal flow for custom tables, you should have sufficient permissions on the custom table, such as basic CRUD permissions, permissions to update desired fields, etc.
+- **Template use case**: this use case is covered below.

 ### Using custom table support with the template flow